rikgale/hfdl_band_Switch/README.md

 ```bash
 /home/pi/hfdl_band_Switch/bandSwitch.sh -startdaytime 07:30 -enddaytime 22:30 -startnighttime 22:31 -endnighttime 07:29 -serviceday dumphfdl5 -servicenight dumphfdl4 -bandday "Band 17" -bandnight "Band 5-6"
 ```
 dumphfdl4 and dumphfdl5 are set up to use the same SDR, so only one can be used at any given time.
-The above example switches between them at different times of the day.
+The above example switches between them at different times of the day. enddaytime should be no later than 23:58 (still working out the logic to get it to work properly).

 Running the script should place `bandSwitch.log` in your home drive.